Compare foreign exchange

 - Processing options.
-You might want to conduct regular transactions if you have to make overseas mortgage payments for example, so be sure to add this to your comparison of foreign exchange providers.
+You might need to conduct regular transactions if you're making overseas mortgage payments.
+If so, add the availability of recurring exchanges to your comparison of providers.

 What are the pros and cons of foreign exchange?

-- Competitive rates and fees are available through specialised money transfer companies
+- Competitive rates and fees are available through specialised money transfer companies.

-- Exchanging currencies can be expensive depending on the provider
+- Exchanging currencies can be expensive, depending on the provider.